BlinkZer0/Shitty-Clock-Unlicensed/roadmap.md

 You know, the button that's 2 pixels off-center.
 Super important foundation work.

 ### Step 2: Add dark mode
 Users prefer dark mode.
-This is critical infrastructure that will definitely not be a waste of time.
+This is critical infrastructure that will definitely not be a waste of or precious Shitty time.

 ### Step 3: ACHIEVE COMPLETE CONTROL OVER THE SPACE-TIME CONTINUUM
 Through a series of perfectly reasonable optimizations to our callback functions, we accidentally discover that async/await was actually the key to manipulating the fourth dimension all along. `Promise.resolve()` now resolves yesterday.
 We are become Time, destroyers of deadlines.